Cody by Sourcegraph vs Devin

 Cons

-• Enterprise deployment complexity may be challenging for smaller teams
+• Enterprise deployment complexity can be significant for smaller teams without dedicated DevOps resources

 Devin - Pros & Cons